Mehdi Zana

-Mehdi Zana (born 20 December 1940) is an author and former Kurdish politician from Turkey.
-He is prominent Kurdish political activist a former Mayor of Diyarbakır.
-Following the coup de état in 1980 he was imprisoned for more than ten years.
+Mehdi Zana (20 December 1940 – 29 August 2026) was a Turkish author and politician.
+He was a prominent Kurdish political activist and a mayor of Diyarbakır.
+Following the coup d'état in 1980 he was imprisoned for more than ten years.

 Early life and education

-Born in Silvan, Turkey Zana went to the local elementary school but did not finish high school.
+Born in Silvan, Turkey, on 20 December 1940, Zana went to the local elementary school but did not finish high school.
 He began work as a tailor at a shop owned by a prominent Kurdist intellectual, Niyazi Tatlıcı.
 The tailor workshop has been described as a sort of a "university" by political activists of the time.
-In the Eastern Meetings (Doğu mitingleri) he attempted to organize a Kurdish theater tour through four villages in Diyarbakir but didn't succeed.
+In the Eastern Meetings (Doğu mitingleri) he attempted to organize a Kurdish theater tour through four villages in Diyarbakır but didn't succeed.
 Besides he was also involved in the Revolutionary Cultural Eastern Hearths (DDKO).

 Political career

 In 1963 he became a member of Workers Party of Turkey (TİP) of which two years later he became the head of the Silvan branch.
 While in Silvan, he supported the establishment of a theater company with the aim to draw interest on socialism and the Kurdishness.
-In the parliamentary election of 1969 the TIP, unsuccessfully put him forward as candidate for Diyarbakir.
+In the parliamentary election of 1969, the TIP unsuccessfully put him forward as candidate for Diyarbakır.
 He was straight forward and urged the people to acknowledge their Kurdishness and changed his Turkish given name Bilici into the Kurdish equivalent.
 Due to his activism, he was detained for a year in the late 1960s and again between 1971 and 1974.
-He also undertook journeys towards Syria and Iran, during which he attempted to extend his Kurdish political network.
-In August 1977, he made his candidacy to the mayorship of Diyarbakir known to the public.
-During the electoral campaign he often held speeches in Kurdish, and focused on a Kurdish "we" and a Turkish "they".
+He also traveled to Syria and Iran, where he attempted to extend his Kurdish political network.
+In August 1977, he announced his candidacy for mayor of Diyarbakir.
+During the electoral campaign, he often held speeches in Kurdish, and focused on a Kurdish "us" and a Turkish "them".
 He rallied for the support of the Kurdish tribes, of which the tribes of the Omeyran and the Botan also supported him.
-In the local elections of December 1977 he was elected as the first independent socialist mayor of Diyarbakır.
+In the local elections of December 1977, he was elected as the first independent socialist mayor of Diyarbakır.
 He won against the candidate supported by the TIP and the pro-Kurdish DDKO, Yahya Mehmetoğlu.
 After the 1980 Turkish coup d'état he was imprisoned until April 1991.
 After his release he went to France for medical treatment until February 1992.
 He was imprisoned again between 1994 and 1995.

 Political views

 As mayor he engaged with other Kurds in the aim to foment a transnational aid network.
 He encouraged the use of Kurdish language in the city council and the municipality.
-He encouraged the use of Kurdish language in the city council and the municipality.
-He undertook various trips to Sweden, France and Germany and in 1979 several socialist-run cities in France sent fifteen trucks and buses to Diyarbakir as gift.
-As was a member of the DDKO, and a constant defender of Kurdish rights and acknowledged the Kurdish role in the Armenian genocide.
+He undertook various trips to Sweden, France and Germany and in 1979 several socialist-run cities in France sent fifteen trucks and buses to Diyarbakır as gift.
+A member of the DDKO, he was a constant defender of Kurdish rights, and he acknowledged the Kurdish role in the Armenian genocide.